saxgard13/symfony-devcontainer-template/README.md

 - PHP with essential extensions
 - Composer
 - Symfony CLI
-- MySQL (with preconfigured environment), you can change for postgre
+- MySQL (with preconfigured environment), you can change for PostgreSQL
 - Node.js (for assets, Encore, etc.)
 - PHP-CS-Fixer preconfigured with PSR-12 rules ()
 👉  You will need to install php-cs-fixer via composer once symfony is installed, and add a configuration file to the root of the app/ .